iiasa/Condor_run_R/configuring.md

 The "CPUS" naming is Condor speak for hardware threads.
 In normal parlance, a CPU can contain multiple processing cores, with each core potentially able to run multiple hardware threads, typically two per core.
 It is those hardware threads—each able to support an independent parallel execution context—that this setting and the statistic in the `.log` file refers to.

+> [!NOTE]
-**:point_right:Note:** your jobs will get scheduled only in "slots" of EPs that have sufficient "CPUS" to satisfy your request.
+> Your jobs will get scheduled only in "slots" of EPs that have sufficient "CPUS" to satisfy your request.
 To see how many "CPUS" your cluster has available issue [`condor_status -avail -state`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).

 ### REQUEST_DISK